datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 > There are tradeoffs to choosing any path, please attempt to identify them here.

+There are two major reasons this will be difficult to achieve: Aspect Versioning and Performance.

+### Aspect Versioning

+Currently, [aspect versioning](/docs/advanced/aspect-versioning.md) uses 0 as the latest aspect version.
+We would have to find a way to get around this or provide a different, deterministic identifier for a specific aspect version if we aren't able to reference a single fixed integer for the aspect versions.

+### Performance

-TODO: This will come with some performance drawbacks, as many of these designs will involve an extra hop between the client and DataHub.
+There are some significant performance drawbacks for most of these designs, as they will involve an extra hop between the client and DataHub.
+Things will get even worse if the aspect updates are under heavy contention.

-### Performance under contention
+#### Performance under contention

 This approach would suffer a lot under high contention.
 Let's say:
 * the time sending a request from client to gms and receiving response is `x`